-For many years, porcelain crowns and bridges were made of feldspathic porcelain because it was the only material that so closely resembled natural teeth.
+For many years, porcelain crowns and bridges were made of feldspathic porcelain because it was the only material that closely resembled natural teeth.
 New materials have recently become available, not only for use in dentistry, but for a variety of applications in aerospace and other highly technical fields.
 One of them has so much tensile strength it carries the nickname ceramic steel.
 This is the material that is now used to make zirconia crowns and bridges.

 The same qualities that make zirconia ideal for creating crowns, make it even better for bridges.
 When you are missing a tooth, one of the options for restoration is a bridge that suspends a prosthetic tooth between two crowns.
-The added strength of zirconia allows this structure to withstand chewing pressures near the back of the mouth.
+The strength of zirconia allows this structure to withstand chewing pressures near the back of the mouth.

 Finding the Right Dentist

 Dental schools do not teach the bonding techniques required to correctly place zirconia crowns and bridges.
 So not all dentists will be able to either recommend or provide the choice of zirconia crowns and bridges.
 Dr. Price has pursued the requisite training and has achieved the skills needed to provide beautiful zirconia crowns and bridges.

 If you would like to learn more about your treatment options, call us for an appointment.